KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 	Standard Grip and Aim poses for OpenXR Controllers.

-Finally as far as action setup goes, we will attach the ActionSet to the session.
+Finally as far as action setup goes, we will attach the Action Set to the session.
 Add this function:

 .. literalinclude:: ../Chapter4/main.cpp
 	:language: cpp
-	:start-after: XR_DOCS_TAG_BEGIN_AttachActionSet
+	:start-after: XR_DOCS_TAG_BEGIN_AttachAction Set
-	:end-before: XR_DOCS_TAG_END_AttachActionSet
+	:end-before: XR_DOCS_TAG_END_AttachAction Set
 	:dedent: 0

 As you can see, it's possible here to attach multiple Action Sets.
-But `xrAttachSessionActionSets` can only be called *once* per session.
+But `xrAttachSessionAction Sets` can only be called *once* per session.
 You have to know what Action Sets you will be using before the session can start - xrBeginSession() is called from PollEvents() once all setup is complete and the app is ready to proceed.

 Now, we must poll the actions, once per-frame.
 Add this call in RenderFrame() just before the call to RenderLayer():